7/30/2024

 Brad Barber

-Alex, partly I wish I could.
+Alec, partly I wish I could.
 I mean, obviously we know, we measure the amount of OEC that's on megaprojects, the amount of OEC that we add on a weekly basis.
-And I'll tell you, while I can't provide you a number, we're not going to start providing guidance.
-We're very happy with the cadence of what we're seeing in the marketplace, and it's a meaningful amount that we're adding on a weekly basis.
+And I'll tell you, While I can't provide you a number, we're not going to start providing guidance.
+We are very happy with the cadence of what we're seeing in the marketplace, and it's a meaningful amount that we're adding on a weekly basis.
 So it's a nice piece of our business.
-It'll continue to be a growing piece of our business, and I do not anticipate a quarter where we're not making nice gains of deploying more of our OEC to megaprojects than we had the preceding quarter.
+It'll continue to be a growing piece of our business, and I do not anticipate a quarter where we're not making nice gains of deploying more of our OEC to mega projects than we had the preceding quarter.

 speaker

 And maybe if you can't quantify it exactly, but you've talked a lot about sort of the pipeline or backlog of megaprojects sort of growing.
-Is there a way to think about kind of what that growth rate has looked like maybe in this current quarter or over the last 12 months or so?
+Is there a way to think about kind of what that growth rate has looked like maybe in this current quarter or over the last, you know, 12 months or so?
 Is it up sort of 20% or is it up 100%?
-How might you kind of bracket that growth and backlog from megaprojects?
+How might you kind of bracket that growth in backlog from megaprojects?

 speaker